mapmeld/scraping-by-in-nodejs/README.md

 ### GET-ing a page

 I'm creating a file called index.js to be the main part of my script.
 The first thing it needs to do to scrape a webpage is to load the HTML source of the page as a string.
-Let's try that, and then use console.log to print it out to the command line and see if it worked.
+Let's try that, and then use console.log to print it out to the command line, to see if it worked.

 ```javascript
 // real JavaScript, not pseudocode anymore